tristanlatr/WPWatcher/README.md

 The script **must read a configuration file to setup mail server settings and other otions**.
 Setup mail server settings and turn on `send_email_report` in the config file or use `--send` if you want to receive reports.
 See *Full configuration options* section below to see list of configurables values with CLI arguments and shortcuts.

+Select config file with `--conf File path`.
+You can specify multiple files.
+Will overwrites the keys with each successive file.
+If not specified, it will try to load config from files `~/.wpwatcher/wpwatcher.conf` , `~/wpwatcher.conf` and `./wpwatcher.conf`, in this order.

+Other arguments will simply overwrite config values.

+See complete list of options in the section *Full configuration options* bellow or use `wpwatcher --help` to see options configurable with CLI.

 ### Notes about WPScan API token